o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Repeat steps 3 and 4 with the depth pass in `VegetationBending_DepthPass.azsli`.

 1. Save both files and open your level in the **Editor** from the previous steps.

-You should see that the tree entity is offset, but the shader ball (which doesn't have a vertex color stream) is not!
+You should see that the tree entity is offset, but the shader ball is not!
+That's because the shader ball doesn't have a vertex color stream.

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/optionoffset.png" width="100%" alt="The tree and the shader ball in the Editor, with only the tree offset from adding the shader option." >}}

 ### Delete previous offset code
-Now that we have our tree and tested the shader options, let's delete the previous offset code so that we can start fresh with vegetation bending.
-That is, delete the following:
+Let's delete the previous offset code so that we can implement vegetation bending.

+Delete the following:
-* The code added to adjust the position in the vertex shaders of both the forward pass and depth pass
+* The code added to adjust the position in the vertex shaders of both the forward pass and depth pass.
-* The `m_xOffset` and `m_yOffset` variable declarations in the `VegetationBending_Common.azsli` file in the `MaterialSrg`
+* The `m_xOffset` and `m_yOffset` variable declarations in the `MaterialSrg`, in the `VegetationBending_Common.azsli` file.
-* The `xOffset` and `yOffset` properties in the `VegetationBendingPropertyGroup.json` file, but keep the rest of the file and its connection in `VegetationBending.materialtype`; we will need it for later!
+* The `xOffset` and `yOffset` properties in the `VegetationBendingPropertyGroup.json` file.
+However,  keep the rest of the file and its connection in `VegetationBending.materialtype`.

-Make sure you are keeping the declarations for `m_optional_color` and `o_color_isBound`.
+Make sure to keep the declarations for `m_optional_color` and `o_color_isBound`.

 ### Create materials for the tree
 Let's add some textures to make our tree look more realistic!
-For the tree, we need 3 materials: one for the trunk, one for the branches, and one for the leaves.
+For the tree, we need 3 materials: for the trunk, the branches, and the leaves.

 1. Open the Editor, and then the **Material Editor**.